WCA Competition Organizer Guidelines

 ).
 If there are special reasons preventing this deadline to be met, competitions may be announced up to two weeks before, at the discretion of the WCA Board.
 It is highly recommended to inform the WCA Board of these reasons as soon as possible to avoid a later refusal of the competition.

-As a general policy, WCA Competitions will be accepted if they are at least 200 km or 26 days away from any other competition.
-WCA Board should particularly review a proposed competition if there is another competition for which the distance between them is less than 200 km and the time between them is less than 26 days.
+WCA competitions will be accepted if they are at least 100 km or 19 days away from any other competition.
+The WCA Board should particularly review a proposed competition if there is another competition for which the distance between them is less than 100 km and the time between them is less than 19 days.
 A delegate requesting approval for such a competition must provide further information on why the competition should still be accepted.
-Possible arguments that will support such a competition being accepted include:
+Possible arguments that support such a competition being accepted include:

 - The two competitions take place in different countries.